stridecolossus/JOVE/doc/blog/part 1 - code generation/code.generation.md

 ### Template

-To generate the Java enumerations we used _Apache Velocity_, an old but active template library ideal for what we were doing.
+To generate the Java enumerations we used [Apache Velocity](https://velocity.apache.org/), an old but active template library ideal for what we were doing.
 In particular it provides support for collections of data which would be using for enumeration constants and structure fields.

 Generally the code generation process is: